justinedehonor/angular-carmudi/README.md

  - ~~Make the layout responsive~~ **_Completed_**
  - ~~[Pagination](https://github.com/typicode/json-server#paginate) on Catalog Page, each page should have 10 listings~~ **_Used different approach_**
- - Add one text input on top of your catalog, every time you type something it should live filter the listings by name
+ - ~~Add one text input on top of your catalog, every time you type something it should live filter the listings by name~~ **_Completed_**
-   - If you finished pagination earlier, this should be affected as well
+   - ~~If you finished pagination earlier, this should be affected as well~~ **_Completed_**
  - Usage of Grunt or Gulp
  - ~~Usage of LESS or SASS~~ **_SCSS_**
  - ~~If you selected a listing, and then refresh the page, it shouldn't come back to catalog~~ **_Completed_**
  - ~~Usage of frontend frameworks (React, AngularJS, Ember, etc.)~~ **_Angular_**

 ## Note
- - Framework (AngularJS) : Advanced client-side framework which is maintained by Microsoft
+ - Framework (AngularJS) : Advanced client-side framework which is maintained by Microsoft.
- - Pagination : Decided to use ngx-pagination instead of **json-server#paginate** since the data is not too large.
+ - Pagination : Decided to use [ngx-pagination](https://github.com/michaelbromley/ngx-pagination/) instead of [json-server#paginate](https://github.com/typicode/json-server#paginate) since the data is not too large.
 Fetching all the data and display 10 items per page is better than fetching the data on each page when navigating.